Temporary, relocated or defunct

 A note in the foundry records states that it was destroyed by fire.

-No date is given, but it presumably was some time before the foundry closed in 1950.
+No date is given, but presumably it was some time before the foundry closed in 1950.

 Efforts to determine exactly where the church was located